met4citizen/Hypergraph/README.md

 In `Space` mode the system simulates the evolution of the hypergraph.

-In `Time` mode the system builds up the causal graph.
-On, to be more precise, the transitive reduction of the full causal graph.
+In `Time` mode the system builds up the transitive reduction of the causal graph.
 In this view, the nodes are updating events and the directed edges their causal relationships.

 Media control buttons let you reset the mode, start/pause simulation and skip to the end / reheat force engine.

-According to the Wolfram Model, the (spatial) hypergraph represents a spacelike state of the universe with nodes as "atoms of space".
+According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe with nodes as "atoms of space".
 In the causal graph, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.